RagnarGrootKoerkamp/BAPCtools/doc/implementation_notes.md

 ## Solution slides

 Solutions are rendered in a similar way to the contest pdf.
 It uses the `problem_statement/solution.tex` files as inputs.
-The main difference is the additional inclusion of
+The main difference is that you can provide additional files in `<contestdirectory>/`:

-- `solutions_header.tex`: slides prepended to the first problem.
+- `solutions_header.xy.tex`: slides prepended to the first problem, for the current language.
-- `solutions_footer.tex`: slides appended after the last problem.
+- `solutions_footer.xy.tex`: slides appended after the last problem, for the current language.

 ### Solve stats